randyli/elasticsearch-bulk-insert/README.md

 # elasticsearch-bulk-insert
-This is an unofficial elasticsearch bulk insert plugin which support the newest version of Elasticsearch
+This is an unofficial elasticsearch bulk insert plugin which support the newest version of Elasticsearch.
+It's implemented by elastisearch high level rest api.

 Building
 --------